.. MCP Send Mail

 Note that it's a Multi-Table Transaction, as indicated by the indentation.
 This is because - like a spreadsheet - rules automatically chain, including across tables.

 The server is automatically mcp-enabled, but we also require a user-interface to enable business users to send email, subject to business logic for customer email opt-outs.
-Build it as follows:
+Build it with Natural Language as follows:

 1. Stop the Server: click the red stop icon 🟥 or press Shift+F5.